Chapter 2 : Michael Corner

 “I thought about that, and I did attempt to get Krum to agree to my plan.
-It turns out its not legal to threaten to send death threats if he didn’t agree to it.
-Then I followed him around which resulted in a restraining order, and I’m not allowed to be within 700 metres of him.
-I shouldn’t even be here, as I’m supposed to stay away from The Leaky Cauldron after I threw fire whiskey all over Granger.
-It’s my heart which is leading me on, and my heart told me you would be the next best thing to Krum.”
+It turns out it's illegal to threaten to send Krum death threats if he didn’t agree to it.
+Then I followed him around which resulted in a restraining order, and I’m not allowed to be within seven hundred metres of him.
+I shouldn’t even be here really, as I’m supposed to stay away from The Leaky Cauldron after I threw fire whiskey all over Granger.
+It’s my heart which is leading me on and my heart told me you would be the next best thing to Krum.”

 Michael gave a nod in agreement.
 He might even be given brownie points by the press for dating such a frail and vulnerable person.
 That would cast a better light on him after the incident with Marietta Edgecombe going to The Quibbler and saying he was an arrogant toe rag.
 Thank goodness the only people who read that magazine were oddballs otherwise his reputation would be in tatters.

 “This agreement does seem very agreeable to me,” Michael said.
 “We need to ensure that our relationship gets as much publicity as possible, so please refrain from any other acts in public which may result in a restraining order.
-Even though it would get publicity it would be bad publicity, and that would put both the people we’re trying to attract off us.”
+Even though it would get publicity, it would be bad the bad kind, and that would put both the people we’re trying to attract off us.”

 “Of course, I would do anything to win back my Won-Won,” Lavender replied dreamily.
 Michael saw a locket of ginger hair tied to a bit of rope which hung around her neck.
 He decided not to contemplate how she ended up with that.